soquent/bisbot/README.md

 -------

-TODO : Status, EN version, img of elements,img of monster
+TODO : Status, img of elements.